alfarisy-tech/Web-Based-Chatting-Realtime-App/README.md

-# Aplikasi Chatting Realtime Berbasis Web
+## Web-Based Chatting Realtime Application

-Dibangun menggunakan teknologi :
+### Introducion
+**This App** -- is web-based chatting realtime application as whatshapp use ajax for realtime message

+### Build With Technology :
 1. PHP Native
-2. Databe MySQL
+2. Database MySQL
-3. Ajax Query (Realtime Chat)
-4. Bootstrap
+3. Frontend as Whatshapp
+4. Ajax for Realtime message